 Nothing’s ever easy when you’re on the road, that’s for sure.
-My friend and I had just come back to Kiev from my 2 day trip to Chernobyl, Ukraine and I wanted to take the 14 hour train to Moldova the following day.
+My friend Ian and I had just come back to Kiev from my 2 day trip to Chernobyl, Ukraine and I wanted to take the 14 hour train to Moldova the following day.
 Straight to the train station to sort it out one day in advance, how very responsible of me.

 It took the best part of an hour, jumping from one kiosk to the other, playing charades with a host of different characters who don’t speak English, trying to work out how the hell to pronounce Chişinău to make sure we actually buy the ticket to the right place.

 A few beers that evening to say goodbye to our time in Ukraine, early start the next morning and we’re all set.
 Easy, right?
 Wrong.

-Off we went to the private cabin, the train sets off literally 45 seconds after we get on, I go to his private office, slip him a 50 Euro note, we shake hands and I retire to the luxury of my own bed, I actually paid less for the higher class ticket this way, than if I had bought it officially.
+Off we went to the private cabin, the train sets off literally 45 seconds after we get on – that was close.I go to his private office, slip him a 50 Euro note, we shake hands and I retire to the luxury of my own bed, I actually paid less for the higher class ticket this way, than if I had bought it officially.
 Gotta love Ukraine.
 Anyways, I’m off to Moldova with my heart racing.
 Happy travels!